Mathematics: Statistics and other decision sciences

-The field of statistics is a mathematical application that is employed for the collection and processing of data samples, using procedures based on mathematical methods especially probability theory.
+The field of statistics is a mathematical application that is employed for the collection and processing of data samples, using procedures based on mathematical methods such as, and especially, probability theory.
 Statisticians generate data with random sampling or randomized experiments.
-The design of a statistical sample or experiment determines the analytical methods that will be used.
-Analysis of data from observational studies is done using statistical models and the theory of inference, using model selection and estimation.
-The models and consequential predictions should then be tested against new data.

 Statistical theory studies decision problems such as minimizing the risk (expected loss) of a statistical action, such as using a procedure in, for example, parameter estimation, hypothesis testing, and selecting the best.
 In these traditional areas of mathematical statistics, a statistical-decision problem is formulated by minimizing an objective function, like expected loss or cost, under specific constraints.
 For example, designing a survey often involves minimizing the cost of estimating a population mean with a given level of confidence.
 Because of its use of optimization, the mathematical theory of statistics overlaps with other decision sciences, such as operations research, control theory, and mathematical economics.

 Computational mathematics

 Computational mathematics is the study of mathematical problems that are typically too large for human, numerical capacity.
-Numerical analysis studies methods for problems in analysis using functional analysis and approximation theory; numerical analysis broadly includes the study of approximation and discretization with special focus on rounding errors.
-Numerical analysis and, more broadly, scientific computing also study non-analytic topics of mathematical science, especially algorithmic-matrix-and-graph theory.
+Part of computational mathematics involves numerical analysis, which is the study of methods for problems in analysis using functional analysis and approximation theory.
+Numerical analysis broadly includes the study of approximation and discretization, with special focus on rounding errors.
+Numerical analysis and, more broadly, scientific computing, also study non-analytic topics of mathematical science, especially algorithmic-matrix-and-graph theory.
 Other areas of computational mathematics include computer algebra and symbolic computation.